St Lawrence, Isle of Wight: History

 In the 1870s the village was described in the Imperial Gazetteer of England and Wales as consisting of "ivy mantled thatched cottages, with orchards" with many Juniper trees nearby.

 During World War II the village was home to RAF St Lawrence.
 Originally a temporary base for RAF Ventnor and RAF Thorney Island, by 1942 it was a fully active radar base in its own right.
 The base had two 120 ft masts approximately 200 yards apart.
 The base ceased operations in 1947 and in 1994 a memorial plaque was placed at the site.

+On 8 August 1940, a Junkers Ju87b Stuka crashed at The Shute, a road in St Lawrence.
+It was piloted by Unteroffizier (Uffz) Fritz Pittroff and Uffz Rudolph Schubert.